bargavpec/Global_Fashion_Retail_Sales_Analysis/README.md

 1. Extract : Download kaggle dataset into the local , unzip the file and extract the CSV files.
 2. Load : Format the CSV files to parquet files and upload them to Google cloud storage.
-3. Transform : Submit spark job on dataproc cluster to load aggreagte data to Bigquery tables.
+3. Transform : Submit pyspark job on dataproc cluster to load aggregate data to partitioned Bigquery tables.
 4. Visualize : Create dashboard in Looker studio pointing to Bigquery dataset.
 5. Orchestration: All ELT steps are automated via Airflow DAG.
 We can schedule as per need.
 6. Infrastructure: Google cloud storage bucket, Bigquery dataset & Dataproc cluster provisioned by Terraform.